mdjastrzebski/async-storage/README.md

 An asynchronous, persistent, key-value storage system for React Native.

-The underlying storage is not encrypted, so it should not be used to store sensitive data like passwords, access tokens, etc.
+*Note:* The underlying storage is not encrypted, so it should not be used to store sensitive data like passwords, access tokens, etc.

 ### AsyncStorage v2 is out!